satvik9934/Myntra_Project/README.md

 - Sonu Kumar - Home and Living
 - Namisha Gurunani - Beauty
 - Rakesh Gupta - Footer
+- Rakesh Gupta - Footer section for all the pages .
+Also contributed in Beauty page for making the Carousel of the images.
 <hr>

 ## Sections